 In 2022, this was changed as FOM dropped "Qualifying" from the name to make the Sprint its own format, with the pole position award being rightfully awarded for Qualifying and not the sprint.

 Sprints are a shorter race preceding the Grand Prix on Sunday.
-While a Grand Prix is a 300km race (or the closest distance to it), Sprints are 100km races.
+While a Grand Prix is a 305km race (or the closest distance to it; except Monaco which is 260km long), Sprints are 100km races.
 There is no rule for a mandatory tyre change in the sprint format and therefore, no one pursues pitstops.
 The result of the Sprint on Saturday determines the grid for Sunday, whilst the result of Qualifying on Friday does so for the Sprint.
 Most notably, engine penalties are only applied on Sunday, and not on Saturday.

 The Incentive for Sprint Weekends

 According to the FIA and FOM, the purpose of a sprint weekend is "seeking new ways to engage with its fans and enlarge the spectacle of a race weekend".
 Instead of 3 boring Free Practice Sessions, they wanted an exciting session on each day.

 However, the biggest motivator is probably the money.
 There is clearly more demand for a race than a practice session amongst general fans, and it's what they are capitalizing on.
 Choosing overtaking-friendly circuits helps in this regard, as there is usually some action to be had on there, making the race worth it.

 Therefore, the profits outscore the costs of having a sprint rather than another free practice session, leading to the advent and growth of this format.